daemonwilliams/DSA-Demo-CLI-App/docs/Stack(s).md

 ```

 ---

 #### The "Call Stack" or "The Stack"

 In Programming, "The Stack" usually refers to the **Call Stack**, a specific region of RAM used to manage function calls.

 - **Management:** Automatic (managed by the CPU/Compiler).
 - **Mechanism:**
   - The CPU maintains a **Stack Pointer (SP)** register that points to the top of the stack.
   - When a function is called, a **Stack Frame** is "pushed".
 This contains:
     1. Return Address.
     2. Function Parameters.
     3. Local Variables.
   - When the function returns, the pointer is moved back (popped), efficiently freeing all that memory instantly.

 #### Stack Overflow

 If you push too much data (e.g., infinite Recursion or allocating massive arrays on the stack), the Stack Pointer exceeds the allocated bound.
 This causes a segmentation fault or "Stack Overflow."

-#### Rust Context
-In Rust, the Stack is the default home for data.
-- Primitives (`i32`, `bool`) implement the `Copy` trait and are duplicated on the stack.
-- Complex types (`String`, `Vec`) store their **metadata** (pointer, length, capacity) on the Stack, but their data on the Heap(s).
-- See Ownership for how Rust manages stack memory without a Garbage Collector.

----